NetBSDfr/sailor/README.md

 _Mac OS X_ users are encouraged to use [Save OS X][2] in order to have a working environment within seconds.

+_CentOS_ users are encouraged to follow the [following procedure][15] in order to install the required tools.

 ## usage

 * Create a ship